 1. Sign up to Clear Currency

 Complete a quick online form telling us what your needs are and we’ll open an account for you, assigning a dedicated foreign exchange specialist from our team.

 2. Set your rate

 A member of the team will walk you through how the exchange process works, answer your questions and discuss how best to meet your needs and get the best rates for the currency you’re buying.
 You can do this over the phone or via our online platform.

 3. Transfer your funds

 Once you’re happy with the exchange rate and quote, transfer your funds to your account for us to convert into the currency you want.

 4. Access your new currency

 We will send the converted currency to the overseas account you nominate – and then send you an email confirming everything.

 5. Complete your purchase

 With the money in your overseas account, you can allocate your pension safely in the knowledge you’ve made the most of your funds.

-If you’re not quite ready to open an account but have some starter questions about currency exchange, you can call or email us on 020 7151 4832 and email@example.com.
+If you’re not quite ready to open an account but have some starter questions about currency exchange, you can call 020 7151 4832, or email firstname.lastname@example.org.

 Clear Currency can help make your overseas retirement easier